-Sen. Murray describes chilling close encounter with Jan.
+Sen. Patty Murray describes chilling close encounter with Jan.
 6 Capitol mob

 She could see out a window that protesters were breaking into the building.
 She still thought she was safe because she was in the Capitol, and “that’s what we feel.”

-But she heard explosions and yelling, and soon there were people in the hallway outside the office.
+But she heard explosions and yelling, and soon, people in the hallway outside the office.

 Murray said she and her husband had to be very quiet.
 They made eye contact, “and just we can see each other’s eyes: ‘Please, please let this door be locked.'”